SavaCentre: Disappearance

 In April 1999, the Sainsbury's SavaCentre Head Office in Wokingham, Berkshire closed down and the administration moved to Sainsbury's Blackfriars headquarters in London.
 The Wokingham Head Office was originally opened in 1982.

 At the same time, SavaCentre hypermarkets were integrated into Sainsbury's new "Large Store Formats Group", as Sainsbury's largest store format, a position it held until September 2010.

 As a result of the 'Making Sainsbury's Great Again' recovery plan by chief executive Justin King, revealed on 19 October 2004, it was announced that the Sainsbury's SavaCentre concept would be scrapped, and would be integrated under the main Sainsbury's brand.
 It is believed that the SavaCentre brand name was scrapped because the SavaCentre format had had mixed success over the years, and it left the option for Sainsbury's to launch a substantial non-food offer in its heritage supermarket estate, under its own brand, in the future.

 10 of the 13 former SavaCentre hypermarkets now trade as Sainsbury's, and all seven of the former Sainsbury's SavaCentre discount supermarkets now trade as Sainsbury's.
-The former SavaCentres in London Colney and Colliers Wood, Merton are now joint-ventures with Marks & Spencer, and have the external fascia 'Sainsbury's M&S'.
+The former SavaCentres in London Colney and Colliers Wood are now joint-ventures with Marks & Spencer, and have the external fascia 'Sainsbury's M&S'.
 The Meadowhall, Sheffield branch of SavaCentre was converted into a Sainsbury's supermarket store in 1999 and closed in 2005.
 At the same time as Meadowhall closed, in 2006, a replacement opened south of the city at Crystal Peaks.
 A number of the other SavaCentres were downsized, leaving the London Sydenham SavaCentre store the largest Sainsbury's store in the country until September 2010.